RyanGreenup/database_exporter/mdbook/src/usage.md

 ```

 ## Config File
+> [!NOTE]
+> The config file is TOML due to it's excellent support in Rust and human-friendly syntax
 ### Overview

 The config file takes a list of database connections with a key, this key will become the directory [^1738542073] for the parquets and the schema name in duckdb.